gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 The environment to pull the content from, for more info on environments check out this [Guide](https://www.contentful.com/developers/docs/concepts/multiple-environments/).

+You can pass in any other options available in the [contentful.js SDK](https://github.com/contentful/contentful.js#configuration).

 ## Notes on Contentful Content Models

 There are currently some things to keep in mind when building your content models at contentful.